 Psychopaths are masters of manipulation and one thing they can do very effectively is play on a person’s kinder nature and use it against them.
 How and why do they do this?

 Psychopaths are predatory characters and can very quickly hone in on a person’s character traits and take advantage of them to their own ends.
 A crucial way in which they do this in their ability to constantly get people they have mistreated to give them another chance, even when they clearly don’t deserve it and will never change.

-This is a cynical move which takes advantage of the kind and forgiving nature so many of the people they target seem to have.
+This is a cynical and exploitative move which takes advantage of the kind and forgiving nature so many of the people they target seem to have.
 It is part of the game they love to play of constantly deceiving people and getting an internal kick out of getting away with it.

 Even experts trained in psychopathy such as Dr Robert Hare admit that psychopaths are masters of disguise and can tug at the heartstrings of anyone, even the most experienced interrogator.

 However, with better understanding of the common tactics psychopaths use to manipulate others, it becomes far easier to spot them and defend ourselves.
 Let’s have a look in more detail at how psychopaths use other people’s good nature against them.

 Once a relationship with a psychopath has been going a while and they have their claws in, you will start to see the mask slip and their real personality come out.
 You will start to see toxic behavior – contradictions between their behavior and the act they have been putting on for you, saying and doing unacceptable things, boundary violations, incessant lying and so on.

 However, once they transgress to the point where you show real objection and anger, they are masters at reeling you back in and getting you to give them another chance.
 Their toxic behavior may have gone so far that you are ready to ditch them as a friend or partner, but they can play at the heartstrings of anyone and get you to forgive them.

 They will try any number of tactics to try and elicit your forgiveness.
 Here are some of the more common ones: